James Roosevelt Bayley

-James Roosevelt Bayley (August 23, 1814 – October 3, 1877) was an American prelate of the Catholic Church.
-He served as the first Bishop of Newark (1853–1872) and the eighth Archbishop of Baltimore (1872–1877).
+James Roosevelt Bayley (August 23, 1814 – October 3, 1877) was an American Catholic prelate who served as the first Bishop of Newark (1853–1872) and as Archbishop of Baltimore (1872–1877).

 Early life and education

 Bayley's paternal grandfather, Dr. Richard Bayley, was a professor at Columbia College who created New York's quarantine system.
-Dr. Bayley had three children by his first wife, among whom was Elizabeth Ann Seton, who was canonized in 1975 as the first American-born Roman Catholic saint.
+Dr. Bayley had three children by his first wife, among whom was Elizabeth Ann Seton, who was canonized in 1975 as the first American-born Catholic saint.
 After his first wife's death, Dr. Bayley married Charlotte Amelia Barclay, a member of the Roosevelt family, and the couple had seven children, the sixth of whom was Archbishop Bayley's father, Guy Carleton Bayley, born in 1786.
 Guy Carleton Bayley, a physician like his father, married his second cousin Grace Roosevelt, six years his junior, on November 4, 1813.
 Grace Roosevelt was the daughter of Jacobus Roosevelt and Maria Eliza Walton, and her brother, Isaac Roosevelt, was the grandfather of future President Franklin D. Roosevelt, making Archbishop Bayley a first cousin to President Roosevelt's father James Roosevelt I, and a fourth cousin twice removed of future President Theodore Roosevelt.

-Bayley was the couple's first child, born at their home at 65 Chambers Street, New York City on August 23, 1814, and baptized at Trinity Church on September 21.
-A brother Richard was born on October 25, 1816 while the family was living at 331 Pearl Street, beside Grandfather Roosevelt's place of business at 333 Pearl Street.
+Bayley was the couple's first child, born at their home at 65 Chambers Street, New York City, on August 23, 1814, and baptized at Trinity Church on September 21.
+A brother Richard was born on October 25, 1816, while the family was living at 331 Pearl Street, beside Grandfather Roosevelt's place of business at 333 Pearl Street.
 The following year, Dr. Bayley, probably desiring more healthful surroundings for his family than the city, purchased three pieces of land in Mamaroneck in Westchester County, and the family made their new home on one of these, a fifty-acre plot known as Nelson Hill.
 In this home, three other children were born: Carleton in November 1818, William Augustus in May 1821, and the only daughter, Maria Eliza, on March 1, 1823.

 One writer asserts that Bayley's early school days were spent at Mendham Township, New Jersey.
 Another relates that he received a fair elementary education in the "public schools" of New York and displayed great studiousness and "an extraordinary love of miscellaneous reading."
 This may have referred to the schools in Mamaroneck or in New York City, where he may have lived with his grandfather.
 A later biographer infers he may have begun his earliest education in New Jersey and continued it in New York.